gv3Dev/NPM-Favorites/README.md

    - Select "Create a new script..."
    - Replace the default script with the code from `NPM-Favorites` and save.

 3. **Visit npmjs.com**: Navigate to any npm package page.
-You should now see options to add packages to your favorites and view your saved list.
+You should now see options to add packages to your favorites, view your saved list, and search through your favorites.

 ## How to Use